-\bdefi {\rm Let $\XX$ be a locally finite simplicial tree.
-A nonelementary discrete subgroup $\Ga'$ of $\Aut(\XX)$ is {\it Markov-good} if for every $n\in\NN-\{0\}$ and every geodesic edge path $(e_0,\dots, e_{n+1})$ in $\C\Lambda\Ga'$, we have } \edefi
+\bdefi {\rm Let $\XX''$ be a locally finite simplicial tree.
+A nonelementary discrete subgroup $\Ga'$ of $\Aut(\XX'')$ is {\it Markov-good} if for every $n\in\NN-\{0\}$ and every geodesic edge path $(e_0,\dots, e_{n+1})$ in $\C\Lambda\Ga'$, we have } \edefi

-\brema (1) Note that Equation \eqref{eq:Markov-good} is automatically satisfied if $n=1$ and that $\Ga'$ is Markov-good if $\Ga'$ acts freely on $\XX$.
+\brema (1) Note that Equation \eqref{eq:Markov-good} is automatically satisfied if $n=1$ and that $\Ga'$ is Markov-good if $\Ga'$ acts freely on $\XX''$.

-(2) A group action on a tree is {\it $2$-acylindrical} \footnote{See for instance \cite{Sela97,GuiLev11}, which require other minor hypothesis that are not relevant here.} if the stabiliser of any geodesic edge path of length $2$ is trivial.
-If $\Ga'$ is $2$-acylindrical on $\XX$, then $\Ga'$ is Markov-good, since all groups appearing in Equation \ref{eq:Markov-good} are trivial.
+(2) A group action on a simplicial tree is {\it $2$-acylindrical}~ \footnote{See for instance \cite{Sela97,GuiLev11}, which require other minor hypotheses that are not relevant here.} if the stabiliser of any geodesic edge path of length $2$ is trivial.
+If $\Ga'$ is $2$-acylindrical on $\XX$, then $\Ga'$ is Markov-good, since all groups appearing in Equation \eqref{eq:Markov-good} are trivial.

-(3) If $\XX$ has degrees at least $3$ and if $\Ga'$ is a noncocompact geometrically finite lattice of $\XX$, then $\Ga'$ is not Markov-good. \erema
+(3) If $\XX''$ has degrees at least $3$ and if $\Ga'$ is a noncocompact geometrically finite lattice of $\XX''$ with abelian edge stabilisers, then $\Ga'$ is not Markov-good. \erema